User:pass requests

 Output example

-Country targeting
+Country Targeting

 If IPs from a specific country are needed, then modify the username to include the country-xx parameter.
 Use two-letter Alpha-2 codes.
 There is a full list of them here.